Angus Robertson: Depute Leader of the SNP

+2017 general election

 During the 2017 general election Robertson told the media that "Tory is a four letter word in Scotland", but amid a backlash to Nicola Sturgeon's decision to call for a second independence referendum, he lost his Moray seat to Douglas Ross of the Scottish Conservatives.

 In a profile of the seat for The Guardian after the election, journalist Severin Carrell summarised the result: "Moray had been an SNP seat for 30 years but... using Brexit as the basis for a second independence vote so soon after 2014 crystallised an irritation with the party brewing for several years.
 The Tory cry that Sturgeon needed “to get on with the day job” resonated."

 After losing his seat, Robertson resigned as a Depute Leader of the SNP and established Progress Scotland, a pro-independence think-tank.

-Scottish Parliament
+MSP for Edinburgh Central (2021–present)

 In February 2020, Robertson announced his intention to contest the Edinburgh Central constituency in the 2021 Scottish Parliament election.
 He won selection ahead of Marco Biagi, a former MSP for the area.
 Robertson won the seat with 39% of the vote, beating out the Scottish Conservative candidate by 4,732 votes.